yorkie-team/yorkie/README.md

 Tests can be run by typing `make test`.

-*NOTE: `make test` includes integration tests that require a local MongoDB listen on port 27017.
-To start MongoDB, type `docker-compose up`.*
+*NOTE: `make test` includes integration tests that require local applications such as MongoDB, etcd and Prometheus.
+To start them, type `docker-compose -f docker/docker-compose-cluster-mode.yml up`.*

 If you make any changes to the code, run `make fmt` in order to automatically format the code according to Go [standards](https://golang.org/doc/effective_go.html#formatting).